 How do COVID-19 tests work?

 Nucleic acid tests are complicated to do and usually need to be done by specialists in a laboratory.
-The tests are run on automated machines that can do many tests at once.
-This means that a lot of people can be tested quickly.

 Rapid antigen tests

 Rapid antigen tests, or RATs, detect the presence of proteins of the virus.
 RATs are more accurate when people have symptoms, so it’s better to take the test in the first 7 days of having symptoms.

 RATs can be used anywhere — such as at home or at work — without the supervision of a health practitioner.
 The person taking the test collects the sample, does the test and interprets the results.

 RATs are generally less accurate than PCR tests.

 Does a COVID-19 test cost?